umarhamza/mars-rover/README.md

-# NASA Rover
+# Mars Rover

-Take control of the NASA Mars Rover using this mission control interface.
+Take control of the NASA's Mars Rover using this mission control interface.
 Simply input L, R or F to move/rotate the Rover left, right or forwards.

 Use the compass to figure out which direction the Mars Rover is heading.